Orientation - Spring 2019

 Transfer students with 30 or more semester hours of college credit (post high school) should contact the Orientation & Placement Testing Office to arrange for an individual orientation appointment with their academic advisor.

 We recognize the important role family members play in the success of our students.
-We encourage parents or other adult family members to attend orientation with their new student.
+Parents or other adult family members are welcome to attend orientation with their new student.

 Important Information about Release of Student Information: